Most articles about persuasion techniques tend to promise quick results.

 #12 Looks Matter

-We all have heard the expressions, “Looks don’t matter” or “Don’t judge a book by its cover”… And that’s a beautiful notion.
+We all have heard the expressions, “Looks don’t matter” or “Don’t judge a book by its cover.”
+And that’s a beautiful notion.

 But it’s wrong.

 We constantly assess and judge people by how they look and how they present themselves.
 Studies have shown that we find attractive people more likable and trustworthy.
+It is a form of unconscious social proof where we rely on the opinions or appearances of others to shape our own decisions.

 Now, if you’re not physically attractive, or you have no money, or both, does that mean that you’re doomed to fail?